 I knew that any further conventional approach to the authorities would be useless.
 I had already been turned down and I couldn’t put forward any new circumstances to make them change their minds.
 But by then I didn’t care how I got out of the army.
 I decided to use any family influence I might have to get free of that dusty camp.19

 Bill Taylor’s father Patrick Thompson Taylor.
 Mayor P.T.
 Taylor was horrified by the idea of flying (in a war – that was suicide!)
 But his son’s enthusiastic arguments eventually persuaded him.
 Once convinced, P.T.
 Taylor was able to use his considerable political influence,

 …he did everything in his power to get me away as soon as possible.
 He was in a position to have my request dealt with on a higher level.
 Neither he nor I had any misgivings about resorting to this action—I wasn’t trying to avoid the war.
 I was trying to reach it

 In a few days I was told to report to the camp Commandant’s office.
 I arrived punctually and saluted, eagerly waiting instructions.
 The scene was brief; I had been granted leave in the terms of my request.
 I was free to go.20

-Bill had escaped the clutches of the Army and taken the first steps to emulating the brilliance of those daring pilots he imagined becoming.
+Bill had ‘escaped the clutches of the Army’ and taken his first steps: to emulating the ‘brilliance’ of those pilots he’d imagined becoming.

-Whilst stationed with 66 Squadron in France, Taylor chanced to meet up with a face from the past.
+Whilst stationed with 66 Squadron in France, Taylor past caught up him, but in a good way.